 November 9, 2017

-Ten cacao farmers, nine of whom are women, have crossed warring ethnic lines to plant their fields together.
+Ten cacao farmers, nine of whom are women, have crossed conflict lines to plant their fields together.
 They aim to become self-sufficient — and support lasting peace — in a region that has been plagued by violence for decades.

 ITURI, DEMOCRATIC REPUBLIC OF CONGO — Sounds of laughter fill the lush greenery of the cacao fields.